 I use the principles of map legibility outlined by Swiss cartographer, Eduard Imhof (1895-1986), whom Arthur Robinson (1915-2004), the founder of professional cartography in the United States, called the "Dean of European cartographers."
 In 1965, Imhof wrote, "A map should contain nothing that an average user cannot easily see."
 Old-style US wall maps contain much that an average user cannot easily see.
 For example, on the National Geographic map above, the capital "B" of "Bloomington" obscures the red symbol that represents the Minneapolis-Saint Paul International Airport; and in places, the Mississippi River - the most important river in the United States - is not easy to see among state boundaries and roadways.

 It seems likely that a person will most successfully gain geographic inspiration and understanding from a map that makes basic geography, like airports and rivers, easy to see.
-For that reason, I tried to make everything on the Essential Geography clearly visible to an average user."
+For that reason, I tried to make everything on the Essential Geography clearly visible to the "average user."

 "This map makes geography the priority for the mapping decisions.
 And those decisions are made by a human...
 Refreshing!" -RE, Gaithersburg, Maryland